dtao/aiadventures/thoughts/three-approaches-to-ai-safety.md

 and policymakers to collaborate on instituting thoughtful regulation to direct the safe development of AI systems moving forward.

-### 2. Let it out (inoculate)
+### 2. Inoculate (let it out)

-If the first approach to safety, i.e. "Shut it down", is analogous to a quarantine, then the second approach, "Let it out", would be more like a an inoculation campaign.
+If the first approach to safety, i.e. "Shut it off", is analogous to a quarantine, then the second approach, "Let it out", would be more like a an inoculation campaign.